-Museum guides and special guides 1.00 USD per guest (100 Cuban pesos)
+Museum guides and special guides 2.00 USD per guest

 What about gifting instead of tips?
-Cubans in the service industry need money they can spend on the things they really need.
+Cubans in the service industry need money to spend on what they really need.
 They already get a lot of leftover toothpaste, toiletries, and other stuff.
 Give personal items you don’t need to your new Cuban friends.

 Once again on safety in Cuba

-Participants must use a hotel lockbox for valuables, travel documents, air tickets, passport, and cash.
+Participants must use a hotel lockbox for valuables, travel documents, air tickets, passports, and cash.

-Only carry the amount of cash you need each day.
-We suggest no more than 100 USD (about 10,000 Cuban pesos).
+Only carry the amount of cash you need daily, about 100 USD.
 Leave the rest of your money in your hotel lockbox, along with your travel documents, passport, and other valuables.
 (Your actual passport is necessary to exchange money.)

 Taxis and public transportation

-During your tour, transportation to and from activities is included.
+During your Cuba Explorer tour, transportation to and from activities is included.
 During your free time, you’ll want to explore on your own.
-We recommend official taxis only.
-However, private cars are quite common.
+We recommend taxis.
+Private cars are quite common and offer legitimate taxi services.
 Both are ok.
 Be sure to agree on a price for your destination before you enter a taxi.